How to Sew a Quick and Easy DIY Tea Cozy Tutorial

 - 2 rectangles 10 1/2″ x 10″

-From the third fat quarter cut:
+From the third fat quarter (the accent fabric) cut:

 - 2 rectangles 10″ x 2 1/2″